fommil/fpmortals/manuscript/under-review.md

   result: OptionT[Future, Int] = OptionT(Future(<not completed>))
 ~~~~~~~~

-This approach also works for `EitherT` and `FutureT` as the inner
+This approach also works for `EitherT` or `FutureT` as the inner
-context, but their lifting methods are more complex as they require
+context, but their lifting methods are more complex and require
-parameters to construct the `Left` and an implicit `ExecutionContext`.
-cats provides monad transformers for a lot of its own types, so it's
+parameters. cats provides monad transformers for a lot of its own
-worth checking if one is available.
+types, so it's worth checking if one is available.

 Notably absent is `ListT` (or `TraversableT`) because it is difficult
 to create a well-behaved monad transformer for collections.
 It comes